Some Comments for Graduate Students

 After the initial statements laying out the talk and its conclusions, it is necessary to put the work in scientific context.
 Although most of us can understand the experimental data and conclusions to be drawn from them, few of us possess the background knowledge necessary to know why the experiments were worth doing and the importance of the findings.
 Most poor talks lack adequate explanations of the scientific reason for performing the work.

 Beware of PowerPoint pitfalls.
-Many people find it very annoying to have slides read to them.
+Many people are annoyed to have slides read to them.
 Don't do it.
 Slides can present figures and some data, but need not contain the text of your talk.
 Similarly, it may seem cute the first three times you see new data dance in from the right or left or materialize in some unusual way, but soon these contrivances become trite.
 Focus on clear presentation of ideas, results, and conclusions, and skip the glitz.

 Keeping the audience in mind while lecturing is essential for maximum communication.
 To a general audience one should not mention specific strain numbers or models of equipment.
 No one knows what they are and they only complicate matters.
 The general rule is to avoid providing information that is not essential for an understanding of the points you are making.
 This is not to say that you shouldn't be ready to provide this information if you are asked, but the point of the talk is to inform others of some general scientific conclusion, not the details of your buffers.